-- (1) The LTM period and LTM EBITDA, which excludes non-recurring or one-time items as designated by each entity, are based on information available in the entity's most recent quarterly or annual report as of 3/31/2014.
-EBITDA included above may not be consistent with such entity's reported EBITDA or Adjusted EBITDA, if available. - (2) Represents Adjusted LTM EBITDA excluding technology-related license expenses.
+(1) The LTM period and LTM EBITDA, which excludes non-recurring or one-time items as designated by each entity, are based on information available in the entity's most recent quarterly or annual report as of 11/5/2014.
+EBITDA included above may not be consistent with such entity's reported EBITDA or Adjusted EBITDA, if available.

+(2) Represents Adjusted LTM EBITDA excluding technology-related license expenses.
+See appendix for comments regarding the presentation of non-GAAP financial information.